obro79/staffScheduling1.0/README.md

 ineffiency in my workplace and give me practice finding a good algorithm so that this can scale decently well when adding more employees.

-- As a user i want to be able to add an arbitrary number of employees to my list
+- As a user, I want to be able to create a new employee and add it to a list of employees
-- as a user i want to be able to specify the job that the employee has
+- As a user, I want to be able to select a employee and add a update their availability player to the team
-- as a user i want to be able to specify the times that i need employees
+- As a user, I want to be able to select a employee and view their weekly availability {list of availabilities}
-- as a user i want to be able to specify the number of employees that i need at a time
+- As a user, I want to specify and confirm the number of employees I need at a time.
+{List of Number of Employees Needed}.